A Renaissance in Manufacturing

 Humility helps us learn from our mistakes.

 We grow when we are humble enough to learn from the mistakes we dare to make.

-The greatest highlight in 2015 was winning the Portland Business Journal’s Manufacturing Company of the Year Award for companies with 11-50 employees.
+One of our greatest achievements was winning the Portland Business Journal’s Manufacturing Company of the Year Award for companies with 11-50 employees.
 We have such a committed production team, a number of whom are political refugees from Burma and Iraq we hired through the Immigrant and Refugee Community Organization in

 Portland.
 They have been vital to Indow’s success.
 We are honored to work with them, and welcome refugees from Syria in the coming year.

 As a triple bottom line company, we’re not all about profit.
 We’re also working to raise the average wage on the production floor to $15 an hour while lowering the cost of Indow inserts so that more people can afford them.
 That helps us achieve our goal of making the built environment more energy efficient to help fight climate change, the most pressing problem facing the world today.